-When I'm craving lasagna or baked pasta but don't feel like putting in that much effort, this Instant Pot chicken parmesan pasta is the perfect dinner.
+When you're craving lasagna or cheesy baked pasta but don't feel like putting in much effort, this Instant Pot chicken parmesan pasta is the perfect dinner.

-Just combine the ingredients in the Instant Pot - no chopping or prep needed - and return to a creamy and cheesy pasta that both kids and adults will happily dig into.
+Just combine the ingredients in your Instant Pot - no chopping or prep needed - and return to a creamy and cheesy pasta that both kids and adults will happily dig into.

 Honestly, I wish I didn't love the combination of pasta and melted cheese as much as I do.
 But why fight it, right?

-This chicken pasta has all the elements of traditional chicken parmesan combined into a simple one-pot dinner: tender pieces of chicken, marinara, and melted cheese.
+This one-pot chicken breast pasta has all the elements of traditional chicken parmesan: tender pieces of chicken, marinara sauce and melted cheese.
 Instead of breading the chicken, I top the pasta with crunchy panko breadcrumbs and fresh basil.

 Why This Chicken Parm Pasta is the Best